BioArchLinux/archive_wiki/docs/deploy.en.md

     su root
     vim /etc/sudoers

-add follwing content
+add following content

     NON_ROOT_USER ALL = (ALL) NOPASSWD:ALL

-But if you want to run lilac in the background, it's not enough, you should run the follwing command to change login config.
+But if you want to run lilac in the background, it's not enough, you should run the following command to change login config.

     sudo loginctl enable-linger NON_ROOT_USER